 I haven’t had much to say about yesterday’s future of housing finance summit because I found it to be an academic exercise in the face of a near-term, immediate crisis.
-The story above from Chris Hayes just shows the utter ineptitude of the efforts to protect homeowners and keep them from being kicked out onto the streets, and it seems to me that’s a better subject for summits than how we’re going to replace Fannie and Freddie in five years.
+The video of Chris Hayes at MSNBC just shows the utter ineptitude of the efforts to protect homeowners and keep them from being kicked out onto the streets, and it seems to me that’s a better subject for summits than how we’re going to replace Fannie and Freddie in five years.

 On that subject, Tim Geithner still clearly sees a role for government to provide indirect funding for encouraging home loans, even if it’s smaller than today.
 Barney Frank would rather abolish the GSEs and instead have the government support rental housing.
 Through it all, the debate over whether the government should encourage single-family home ownership raged, and it’s a nice debate to have.
 I don’t support some of the more extreme efforts we’ve seen in this area.
 I think we should cap the mortgage interest deduction so that we’re not subsidizing McMansions and providing incentives for people to buy bigger homes.
 I also don’t think we should allow the mortgage interest deduction on vacation homes.
 And greater awareness of affordable rental housing supports would be extremely helpful: even with their limited reach, policies like Section 8 housing aid helps the overall housing market.
 Opinions on this and other points about the future of housing finance vary.

 The problem is that this debate takes place along the backdrop of 300,000 foreclosures a month and no credible plan to arrest that.
 It’s like arguing about where to build the bedroom in the renovation of a two-story house while it’s on fire.
 Policymakers haven’t done the job, simply put.
 And the only one thinking creatively about solutions to the crisis, or at least solutions to the intersecting jobs crisis, is PIMCO bond investor Bill Gross.